hemambujamV/Aws_cloud_project/ReadMe.md

 Website
 ==================

 Movie Recommendation System is a 3 tier web application, that provides the end users a secured environment to upload, download, view and modify their image files in cloud.
-This application is entirely build on Amazon Web Services (AWS) leveraging their EC2, ELB, Lambda, AutoScaling Group, RDS (PostgreSQL), CloudFront, S3, S3 Transfer Acceleration, R53, CloudWatch, SNS and Route 53.
+This application is entirely build on Amazon Web Services (AWS) leveraging their EC2, ELB, Lambda, AutoScaling Group, RDS (MySQL), CloudFront, S3, S3 Transfer Acceleration, R53, CloudWatch, SNS and Route 53.

 ## Table of content